Minor in Technical and Professional Communication

 The minor consists of 15 credits and it is open to all students.
 Students must earn at least a grade of “C” in each course taken and must obtain a GPA of at least 2.7 in the minor course of study.
 If a student passes minor courses but does not meet these minimums, the courses taken toward the minor will count as elective credit.

-Consistent with university regulations, there must be a minimum of six credits taken in residence (not transfer credits) and a minimum six credits outside of the student’s major requirements and/or core curriculum.
+Consistent with university regulations, there must be a minimum of six credits taken in residence (not transfer credits) and a minimum six credits outside of the student’s major requirements and/or General Education curriculum.